 Limit stress, alcohol consumption, and smoke inhalation (marijuana or smoking).

 Exercise for at least 30-minutes per day to increase blood flow.
-You may also want to get NAD IV therapy near me to help slow the aging process.
+You may also want to get NAD IV therapy near me or beauty IV infusion in LA to help slow the aging process.
 Treatments can repair cellular damage throughout your body as well as boost energy levels, helping you look and feel younger.